 Thimphu

-In Thimpu city center, you’ll find the only ‘traffic light’ in the country – a policeman, who signals to the cars to pass or stop.
-Truly a unique sight, just as the fact that Bhutan has no traffic lights whatsoever.
+In Thimpu city center, you’ll find the only ‘traffic light’ in the country—a policeman who signals to cars to pass or stop.
+It is truly a unique sight, just as Bhutan has no traffic lights whatsoever.

 Golden Buddha

-One of the best places to visit in Bhutan is The Golden Buddha, also known as Buddha Dordenma.
-It’s on of Thimphu’s most iconic landmarks and stands at a height of 51.5 meters (169 feet).
-It’s located on a hill in Kuenselphodrang Nature Park and free of charge to visit.
+One of the best places to visit in Bhutan is the Golden Buddha.
+It’s one of Thimphu’s most iconic landmarks and stands at a height of 51.5 meters.

 The statue houses over 125,000 smaller Buddha statues that people donated.
 Buddha Dordenma symbolizes peace and happiness and is a significant pilgrimage site for both locals and tourists.